Audley Dean Nicols: Life and career

-Nicols began visiting the Arizona desert and Texas from around 1912, permanently moving with his family to El Paso in 1922, due in part to health problems with a extrapulmonary tuberculosis contracted in his youth, and that made him walk with a limp.
+Nicols began visiting the Arizona desert and Texas from around 1912, permanently moving with his family to El Paso in 1922, due in part to health problems with an extrapulmonary tuberculosis contracted in his youth, and that made him walk with a limp.
 He lived in a rock house in Fort Boulevard at the foothills of the Franklin mountains, and since before his permanent move he went on long desert expeditions for plein air painting, first in the company of two Franciscan priests and later with a friend.
 His first work with of a desert subject was bought by breakfast cereal pioneer Charles W. Post in a Chicago gallery, sometime between 1912 and 1914.Nicols continued to paint desert panoramas of Texas, Arizona, New Mexico, and California, and large canvas on Old West subjects.
 His 1927 depiction of Tokay, a former coal-mining settlement in Socorro County, New Mexico, is considered a valuable historical record of what is now a ghost town.
 Also in 1927, a lithograph reproduction of Nicols' painting of Texas' El Capitan peak was distributed in a publicity campaign for the Texas and Pacific Railway.
 The original painting of the mountain was later placed in Abilene's Research Center for the Southwest, at the Hardin-Simmons University library.
-In 1929 he was commissioned by architect Henry Trost to design the glass-stained mural which incorporates the 6 by 7 feet painting Cave creek canyon - Chiricahua mountains, located at the top of the lobby stairs of the Gadsden Hotel in Douglas, Arizona.
+In 1929, he was commissioned by architect Henry Trost to design the glass-stained mural which incorporates the 6 by 7 feet painting Cave creek canyon – Chiricahua mountains, located at the top of the lobby stairs of the Gadsden Hotel in Douglas, Arizona.

 In his later life Nicols was characterized as eccentric and mysterious, absorbed by his work, but he had a circle of close friends including other artists and General Robert L. Howze.
 He was married to Mary Olivia Nicols née Mahoney, an Irish immigrant, and had two children, Audley Dean Jr and Mary Beth.
-In 1932 he was hospitalized for several weeks due to a brain hemorrhage but eventually recovered.
+In 1932, he was hospitalized for several weeks due to a brain hemorrhage but eventually recovered.
 He died almost ten years later in November 1941, just a few months after celebrating his daughter's 10th birthday.
 The artist was buried in Restlawn Memorial Park in El Paso, with writer and muralist Tom Lea, who was also Mary Beth's godfather, acting as one of the pallbearers.